hilalturkaslan/Ai_cs/README.md

-ai app is study case
+ai app is for ai study case